perise/myblog/README.md

-its an example for my flask learning
+it is an example for my flask learning, bases on python3 now

 ## create database connection
 * which database?